keu/docs/software/install-gcp-standard.md

 A few important notes:

 - Each version of Astronomer Software is compatible with only a particular set of Kubernetes versions.
-For more information, refer to Astronomer's [Version Compatibility Reference](version-compatibility-reference.md).
+For more information, refer to Astronomer's [Version compatibility reference](version-compatibility-reference.md).
 - We recommend using the [`n1-standard-8` machine type](https://cloud.google.com/compute/docs/machine-types#n1_standard_machine_types) with a minimum of 3 nodes (24 CPUs) as a starting point.
 - The Astronomer platform and all components within it will consume ~11 CPUs and ~40GB of memory as the default overhead, so we generally recommend using larger vs smaller nodes.
 - For more detailed instructions and a full list of optional flags, refer to GKE's ["Creating a Cluster"](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-cluster).